The People's Court: Cancellation

 In 1993, after 12 seasons on The People's Court, Wapner was not invited back to the show.
 The show's producers wished to revamp the series, but they did not notify him of that decision, which he eventually learned of from his brother-in-law, who read about it in the San Francisco Chronicle.
 Wapner expressed holding great resentment and bitterness at the show's producers for his finding out this way, and additional resentment over being let go when, according to him, the show was still doing well.
 However, although the show had a good run ratings-wise, the ratings had dropped to an all-time low at around the time The People's Court was canceled.

 Wapner stated that he was told years later that the producers did not want to hurt his feelings, but that it was exactly what they did.
 He also stated that he was not notified when the producers decided to revamp the series and that he held no opinions on The People's Court judges who succeeded him as he never watched the program.
 He did, however, note that the two People's Court judges who succeeded him, Ed Koch and Jerry Sheindlin, only lasted no more than two seasons each, whereas he lasted the original series' entire 12 seasons.
 He also emphasized that judges need to be respectful of litigants.
+In 2009, he returned to The People's Court during the Marilyn Milian era to preside over a case in honor of his 90th birthday.